abpframework/abp/README.md

 ### Status

-This project is in **very early preview** stage and it's not suggested to use it in a real project.
+This project is in **preview** stage and it's not suggested to use it in production yet.

 ### Documentation

 See the <a href="https://abp.io/documents/" target="_blank">documentation</a>.

-### How to Build

-- Run the `build-all.ps1`.
-It will build all the solutions in this repository.

 ### Development